Editor sidelined after medical journal racism podcast outcry

 JAMA removed the podcast earlier this month and its editor-in-chief, Dr. Howard Bauchner, issued an apology.
 But the independent association committee that oversees the journal started an investigation and on Thursday placed Bauchner on administrative leave pending the outcome.

-‘’The decision to place the editor-in-chief on administrative leave neither implicates nor exonerates individuals and is standard operating procedure for such investigations,’’ the committee said in a statement.
+“The decision to place the editor-in-chief on administrative leave neither implicates nor exonerates individuals and is standard operating procedure for such investigations,’’ the committee said in a statement.

 Dr. Phil Fontanarosa, JAMA’s executive editor, will serve as interim editor.

-‘’It’s a reasonable first step but it should not be seen as mission accomplished,’’ Dr. Raymond Givens, a Black cardiologist in New York, said Friday.
+“It’s a reasonable first step but it should not be seen as mission accomplished,’’ Dr. Raymond Givens, a Black cardiologist in New York, said Friday.
 He has been a vocal online critic of a lack of diversity among editors of JAMA and other prominent medical journals.

 The podcast was billed as a discussion for skeptics and featured two white doctors: a deputy journal editor who expressed discomfort with the word “racism’’ and a physician who runs a New York City health system.